Presets & This Tool Are What Allow Me to Retouch With Ease & Accuracy In Lightroom

 Within the Develop Module, select the Brush tool.
 Once you have, use any brush preset and make any adjustment to your image.
 Then, you’ll see a small downward facing arrow underneath the word ‘edit’ by the Brush icon, hit it, and the menu condenses and reveals the ‘Amount’ slider.

 Move it from side to side as you wish to control the total ‘amount’ or ‘strength’ of the brush strokes applied.
-It may be just a small thing, but it makes a tremendous difference in LR editing and gives your presets even more power.
+It may be just a small thing, but it makes a tremendous difference in LR editing and gives your Lightroom Presets even more power.
 That simple, that profound.
-And if you want to know more of the sort, you can check out this past article, and the Lightroom Workflow Collection to turn you into a LR power user.
+And if you want to know more of the sort, you can check out this past article, and the Lightroom Workflow Collection in SLR Lounge Premium to turn you into a LR power user.